 Finally, we offer conversation groups for English as a Second Language learners.
 These groups enable students to work on their newly developing language skills.
 See our conversation group schedule for more details.

 Macomb Literacy Partners was originally initiated by the Suburban Library Cooperative (SLC) and Utica Community Schools in 1984.
 A group of dedicated individuals responded to the needs of adults reading below a level of functional literacy.
 Such individuals have difficulty reading a newspaper, understanding simple directions on a prescription, taking a written test for their driver’s license, or are English as a Second Language learners.

-Since 1984, Macomb Literacy Partners has helped over 4,000 people become better readers, writers, and speakers.
+Since 1984, Macomb Literacy Partners has helped thousands of people become better readers, writers, and speakers.